Rhialto/PET_MEGA65/README.md

 - Tweaked "HDMI: Zoom-in" a bit more so it (just) shows the whole HRE image.
 - Set the ascal filter when CRT emulation is off to bicubic.
 This seems to be the least bad of the options, but it still seems to lose pixels here and there.
 - First phase of adding a SuperPET: an extra board that plugs into the 6502 socket and just passes through the 6502.
+- Second phase of SuperPET: adding the 64 KB memory expansion and the I/O registers which control it.
+- Third phase: add the 6702 dongle chip.

 v0.00014
 --------